-- 4.11.b.2.
+- 4.11.b.3.
 Each fellow should, on average, be responsible for four to eight patients during each half-day session.
-(Detail) - 4.11.b.3.
+(Detail) - 4.11.b.4.
 The continuity patient care experience should not be interrupted by more than one month, excluding a fellow's vacation.
-(Detail) - 4.11.b.4.
-The program must include a minimum of two half days of ambulatory care per week, averaged over the two years of education, which includes the continuity ambulatory experience.
 (Detail) - 4.11.c.
 The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty.
 (Core)